bionmr-spbu-projects/2023-UBQ-NH4-DIFFUSION/rotational_diffusion/README.md

   <img src="figures/auto-correlation_func.png">
 </p>

-6) combine the correlation functions from all 64 vectors, including the prescribed integration weights, to obtain G(τ)
+where P2(x) is the second-order Legendre polynomial, χ(tj,tj + τ) is the angle between the N-HN vector’s orientations at points in time tj and tj + τ, averaging is over n pairs of time points separated by the interval τ.

 7) fit G(τ) to a mono-exponential function to determine the tumbling time τrot and subsequently calculate Drot = 1 / (6τrot).
 Similar to the treatment of translational diffusion, it is important to carefully select the fitting interval.
-We have investigated this aspect in some depth using long MD and BD (Brownian dynamics) simulations of ubiquitin (not shown) and concluded that the most accurate results are obtained when using the fitting interval [0, 2 ns].
+We have investigated this aspect in some depth using long MD and BD (Brownian dynamics) simulations of ubiquitin (not shown) and concluded that <ins> in this specific case </ins> the most accurate results are obtained when using the fitting interval [0, 2 ns]

 ### Run scripts

-The scripts for calculation of translational diffusion coefficient Dtr were assembeled into a pipeline using make utility.
+The scripts for calculation of rotational diffusion coefficient Drot were assembeled into a pipeline using make utility.
 To process your own trajectory, you need to:

 1) copy the template [analysis_template](analysis_template)